A Drummers Guide to Cleaning Cymbals

 These home remedies will work to varying degrees, but never as well as a commercially manufactured cleaner.
 Acidic foods also require much more rinsing to remove the unwanted protein and sugar residues they leave behind.

 Acids like citric acid in lemons break down the copper oxide, allowing you to remove it and the dirt trapped inside it.
-If you plan on using acid-based cleaners, there are some caveats worth mentioning.
+If you plan on using acid-based cleaners, there are caveats worth mentioning.

 4 Notes About acid-based Cymbal Cleaners